Such Great Heights

 "Such Great Heights" is a song by American indie pop band The Postal Service.
-It was released as the lead single from their debut studio album, Give Up, on January 21, 2003 through Sub Pop Records.
+It was released as the lead single from their debut studio album, Give Up, in 2003 through Sub Pop Records.
 The single includes a previously unreleased track, "There's Never Enough Time", and two cover tracks by The Shins and Iron & Wine of "We Will Become Silhouettes" and "Such Great Heights", respectively.
+It reached its peak at 21 on the Billboard Hot 100 Singles Sales chart.

 "Such Great Heights" ranked 27 on Rolling Stones 100 Best Songs of the Decade list.

 Background

-"Such Great Heights" came together late in the recording process, and was one of the last songs the duo completed in June 2002.
-Its genesis came together "incredibly quickly," according to Gibbard, who felt it "seemingly came out of nowhere.
+"Such Great Heights" came together late in the recording process, and was one of the last songs the duo the Postal Service completed in June 2002.
+Its genesis came together "incredibly quickly," according to Ben Gibbard, who felt it "seemingly came out of nowhere.
 It did feel that there was some sort of spiritual transcendence happening and the song being beamed down to me."
 For Gibbard, the song was a thematic departure from his more melancholy subject matter: "I think 'Such Great Heights' is the first time I've ever written a positive love song," he told Rolling Stone, "where it's a song about being in love and how it's rad, rather than having your heart broken."

 The song was written by Ben Gibbard and Jimmy Tamborello, and recorded in early 2002.
 The final recordings include backing vocals in the studio recording by Jen Wood, whose other collaborations include work for The Black Heart Procession and Joan of Arc.
 The single for "Such Great Heights" was the first CD released by The Postal Service, featuring cover artwork designed by Kozyndan.
 The release of the single served as a preview for the band's album, Give Up, which was released a month later.